Logic Model Checking, Caltech 2013, Winter Term

 Logic Model Checking

-checking as an aid in the formal verification of concurrent and multi-threaded
+checking as an aid in the formal verification of concurrent or distributed systems,

-method, on the formalization of properties in linear temporal logic, and the use
+method, the formalization of properties in linear temporal logic, and the use

-At the end of the course you should have a good fundamental insight into the
+At the end of the course you should have a good insight into the

 theory of logic model checking based on automata-theoretic verification, and the